Thedarkwa/requirement-analysis/README.md

 Ensures User Satisfaction
 When user needs are thoroughly analyzed and integrated into the system design, the resulting product is more likely to meet expectations and deliver value.

+Why is Requirement Analysis Important?

+Requirement Analysis is one of the most crucial stages in the Software Development Lifecycle (SDLC) because it determines the success or failure of the entire project.
+Without a clear understanding of what users and stakeholders truly need, even the most well-developed software can fail to meet its intended purpose.
+Below are three key reasons why requirement analysis is so important:

+1. Ensures Clear Understanding of Project Objectives

+Requirement analysis helps all stakeholders — developers, designers, project managers, and clients — develop a shared understanding of the project’s goals and scope.
+This clarity minimizes confusion and miscommunication throughout the development process, ensuring that everyone works toward the same objectives.

+2. Reduces Risks and Costly Rework

+Identifying and addressing requirements early in the SDLC helps detect potential issues before they escalate.
+When requirements are misunderstood or incomplete, significant rework might be needed later in development — increasing time, cost, and frustration.
+A thorough analysis phase minimizes these risks by ensuring that the system is built right the first time.

+3. Improves Quality and User Satisfaction

+A system that aligns with users’ actual needs and business goals is more likely to be accepted and valued.
+Requirement analysis ensures that the end product is functional, efficient, and user-friendly, resulting in higher satisfaction and better overall software quality.